commpaslab/lpps5360/docs/schedule.md

 ### 11/10 Evaluation

-* Frank Farrow and Sarah Morrison.
-2019. [“Placing Equity Concerns at the Center of Knowledge Development.](https://cssp.org/resource/equity-at-the-center/) Center for the Study of Social Policy.
-* Rhyall Barry Gordon, Matt Lumb, Matthew Bunn, and Penny Jane Burke.
-2021. ["Evaluation for Equity: Reclaiming Evaluation by Striving Towards Counter-Hegemonic Democratic Practices."](https://www.tandfonline.com/doi/full/10.1080/00220620.2021.1931059) *Journal of Educational Administration and History* X(X): xx-xx.
-OR/TBD
 * Patricia Rogers.
 2016.
 "Understanding and Supporting Equity: Implications of Methodological and Procedural Choices in Equity-Focused Evaluation."
 In *Evaluation for an Equitable Society*, Donaldson and Picciotto (eds.).
+* Frank Farrow and Sarah Morrison.
+2019. [“Placing Equity Concerns at the Center of Knowledge Development.](https://cssp.org/resource/equity-at-the-center/) Center for the Study of Social Policy.
 * We All Count Blog posts (Heather Krause)

   - [Better for Who?](https://weallcount.com/2019/03/01/better-for-who/)